impermeable/waterproof/README.md

 After installing SerAPI, you are ready to install Waterproof using your preferred installer from the [release page](http://github.com/impermeable/waterproof/releases).

 > **Known issue**: Because Waterproof is relatively unknown software, it is possible that it will initially be blocked by a virus scanner.
 To run Waterproof anyway: **on Windows:** Choose 'run anyway', **on Mac:** right-click and choose 'open software'; you may need to go to security settings to allow for running the app.

-> **Known issue**: Waterproof may not fully work the first time you start it up.
-Closing and starting the program again may solve the issue.

 ---